Applying to Power Up

 - It is likely we will signpost all applicants to feedback workshops and we encourage attendance.
 When we notify applicants of our decisions, we will outline any further feedback processes since we know those taking us up on feedback offers are more likely to receive support in the future.

-For Welsh-speaking applicants, we will be publishing Welsh language guidance and will offer the chance to apply using our Welsh language application form.
+For Welsh-speaking applicants, we have published Welsh language guidance here and will offer the chance to apply using our Welsh language application form.
 Please check back in February when this will be available.
 Thanks for your patience.